Basil-Ismail/Basil-ismail/README.md

 - 👀 I’m a Computer Engineer 3rd year student
 - 🌱 I’m currently learning Web development
 - 📫 How to reach me ?
-You can always check out my insta  @Baseil_awni
+You can always check out my insta  @basil_awni_
-Or catch up with me on my linkedIn @Basil Awni
+Or catch up with me on my linkedIn @Basil_Awni

 <!---
 AbuEskander/AbuEskander is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.